webmachinelearning/hybrid-ai/proposals/cache.md

 Client-Side Storage Partitioning (Reference 3), where every origin has its own storage.

 This initial proposal is suitable for the partitioned storage model and is presented that way.
-However, in a later some extensions to support cross-origin sharing are proposed that attempt to mitigate various privacy risks.
+However, later in the document some extensions to support cross-origin sharing are proposed that attempt to mitigate various privacy risks.

 ## Use Cases